oluwaoh/moti/README.md

 ### Bookmarks
 Displays vertical view of bookmarks in the top right corner.

-To select a bookmark either click or focus on the page and press the key (0-9) of the the number to the left of the bookmark.
+To select a bookmark either click or focus on the page and press the key of the the number to the left of the bookmark.
 *Note: focusing the page is just tab in my browser (chrome on linux).*

 ## TODO (reasons for forking)

-- [x] ~~Fix wiggling back and forth of age.~~
+- [x] Fix wiggling back and forth of age.
-- [ ] Add some sort of access to bookmarks
+- [ ] Add optional access to bookmarks
     - [x] Display clickable shortcuts with favicons
     - [x] Add hotkeys to open shortcuts
-    - [ ] Support numberpad numbers
-    - [ ] Support more than 10 bookmarks
+    - [x] Support more than 10 bookmarks
-    - [ ] Add ability to navigate down into bookmark folders
+    - [x] Add ability to navigate down into bookmark folders
     - [x] Add ability to "open all bookmarks" in a folder
     - [ ] Make bookmark display/permissions optional